How to Monitor Data Quality: A Detailed Guide

 1. Not all scenarios are covered.
 For example, say an item can be added to the cart on the product, catalog, promo, or master page — that is, anywhere where there's a link to the item.
 With so many entry points, you can miss something.

-2. The task isn’t implemented on all pages.
-That is, for some pages or some partition/directory, data isn’t collected at all or is only partially collected.
+2. The task isn't implemented on all pages.
+That is, for some pages or some partitions/directories, data isn't collected at all or is only partially collected.
 To prevent such situations, we can draw up a checklist.
 In some cases, we can have as many as 100 checks for one function.

 3. Not all parameters are implemented; that is, the dataLayer is only partially implemented.

 5. The dataLayer uses an empty string instead of null or undefined to zero the parameter.
-In this case, Google Analytics reports contain empty lines.
-If you use null or undefined, this option will not even be included in the hit you’re sending.
+In this case, Google Analytics 4 reports contain empty lines.
+If you use null or undefined, this option will not even be included in the hit you're sending.

-Tools for checking data
+Tools for Checking Data

 Tools we use to test data: